 Many options for birth control are available, but no one method is right for every woman.
-At the office of Richard R. Ondrizek, MD, in Burleson, Texas, the team gives support in determining what method is right for your health, family, and lifestyle goals.
+At the office of Christopher Petr, M.D, in Burleson, Texas, the team gives support in determining what method is right for your health, family, and lifestyle goals.
 Call the office to schedule a personalized birth control consultation or book an appointment online.

 Due to the many methods of birth control that are available, it can be overwhelming to navigate them all.
 Many popular forms of birth control use hormones to halt ovulation or thicken your cervical mucus.
 This makes it impossible for the sperm to reach the egg.
 Popular forms of hormonal birth control include:

 - Birth control pills and patches

 - Vaginal rings, such as NuvaRingⓇ

 - Intrauterine devices (IUDs) including MirenaⓇ and ParagardⓇ

 Barrier methods of birth control, such as condoms or a diaphragm, are other options that don’t alter your hormones but require effort on your part.
 If you feel your family is complete, you may opt for a tubal ligation — a surgical and irreversible form of birth control.